GoogleCloudPlatform/generative-ai/search/cloud-function/python/README.md

 on search results.
 This is implemented in the `vertex_search_client.py` file.

-That functionality is exposed on a REST API which is implemented in `main.py` intended to be deployed to a Google Cloud Function using a HTTPS trigger on a Python 3 runtime;
+That functionality is exposed on a REST API which is implemented in `main.py` intended to be deployed to a Google Cloud Function using an HTTPS trigger on a Python 3 runtime;
 [read more here](https://cloud.google.com/functions/docs/samples/functions-http-content#functions_http_content-python).